ernest-danials/Clima/README.md

 - [Developer website](https://myungjoon.com)

 ## Installation
-- Clima is available on the App Store for iPad and Mac.
+- Clima is available on the [App Store](https://apps.apple.com/app/clima-climate-justice/id6746771138) for iPad and Mac.
 (Requires iPadOS 18.0 or later.
 Requires macOS Sequoia 15.0 or later and a Mac with Apple Silicon chip.)
-(App Store link will be added soon.)

 - To install and run Clima locally:
   1. Ensure you have [Xcode](https://developer.apple.com/xcode/) installed on your Mac.